NearDeFi/verifiable-ai-dao/README.md

     near account create-account sponsor-by-faucet-service $ACCOUNT_ID autogenerate-new-keypair save-to-keychain network-config testnet create
     ```

-    replacing `example-name.testnet` with a unique account Id
+    replacing `example-name.testnet` with a unique account ID

 - Set up Docker if you have not already: